kirstymcnaught/OptiKeyWiki/Get-started.md

 3. Run OptiKey.

-4. Read ['Typing your first word'](https://github.com/JuliusSweetland/OptiKey/wiki/Type-your-first-word) to learn how to start using OptiKey.
+4. Read ['Typing your first word'](https://github.com/JuliusSweetland/OptiKey/wiki/Type-your-first-word) and learn how to start using OptiKey.

 5. Unleash the power of OptiKey by reading the rest of the user guides, which are listed on the right of this website.